diChen310/ML_GC/README.md

 # ML_GC
-A machine learning model for predict  cancer and health samples
+Machine learning models for classification and subtying of GC.

+1.For Classification
 The pre-trained model was saved in the bestLDA.Rds file.
 The model can be read as below: